-The Sleep Score computed by Biostrap is relative measure of quality of today’s sleep session with respect to the quality of your sleep sessions over the last 3 to 30 days.
+The Sleep Score is a relative measure of the quality of today’s sleep session with respect to the quality of your Biostrap sleep sessions over the past 3 to 30 days.

-The new sleep-score calculation uses the following 10 factors:
+The sleep score calculation uses the following 10 factors:

 - Total Sleep Time

 - Sleep Latency (when sleep is recorded manually)

 - Total Awake Time (between sleep wake-up and onset time)

 - Number of Low SPO2 readings during the sleep